bothros/vim-solitaire/README.md

     # I'm going to play Mark Johnson's solitaire RPG!

 Put propositions each on their own line.
 End with T if the proposition is true, and F if the proposition is false.
-If you end with an x/6 chance, you can use Shift-R to have vim roll a die and mark it for you.
+If you end with an x/6 chance, you can use 'gr' to have vim roll a die and mark it for you.
 Like this:

     John is an orc.
 T
     John likes pie.
 3/6 F
     John hates pie, because he has to guard it.
-4/6 #This is where I press Shift-R
+4/6 #This is where I press 'gr'

 Requires vim to be compiled with +python.